SeanKilleen/seankilleen.github.io/_posts/2019-06-16-automagically-update-your-package-dependencies-with-dependabot-for-free-even-for-private-repos.md

 [Dependabot](https://dependabot.com) is a tool for keeping your dependencies -- npm packages, nuget packages, ruby gems, etc -- up to date in an incremental fashion.

+Some things I love about Dependabot:

+* **It updates dependencies incrementally**: Rather than in one fell swoop, or upgrading a package to the absolute latest version, Dependabot gets you where you need to go in a steady, incremental way, ensuring that you're less likely to suffer breakages.
+* **It does the work for you**: What I _absolutely love_ about Dependabot is that it will actually make the pull request for you, along with information about the update and whether it anticipates breaking changes.
+So you don't even have to do most of the work.
+* **It provides handy tooling**: Did another PR cause a conflict somehow?
+Dependabot is smart enough to rebase its changes.

+So, combined with a CI pipeline that executes tests to ensure things work well, Dependabot is part of a balanced coding breakfast -- it allows you to keep things updated with minimal hassle.

 ## What We'll Cover in This Article

 * Setting up Dependabot for a Public GitHub repository